 - Reducing the need for overseas travel through the use of video and teleconferencing

 As an individual, you can participate in one of the eco-teams in our offices that promote responsible practices or you can contribute your time to a charity or organization that benefits the environment.

-We have a philosophy of encouraging our people to use their skills to help their communities achieve their potential by volunteering in the three Es: entrepreneurship, education and environmental sustainability.
+A: We have a philosophy of encouraging our people to use their skills to help their communities achieve their goals by volunteering in the three Es: entrepreneurship, education and environmental sustainability.